mlomb/battle/cgsync/README.md

 cgsync
 ```

 When changes are made, `cgsync` will bundle and send the code to the browser automatically.
+Don't forget to click the extension to initiate the connection.

 ## How it works